zackattackz/AdventOfCode/py/README.md

 # Python Solutions

-This is a python package that contains all the solutions for AOC2022.
+This is a python package that contains all the solutions for the parts of AoC I've attempted.

 As general rules I try to:
 1. Use as much idomatic python as possible.